prowler-cloud/prowler/docs/tutorials/gcp/authentication.md

 2. [User credentials set up by using the Google Cloud CLI](https://cloud.google.com/docs/authentication/application-default-credentials#personal)
 3. [The attached service account, returned by the metadata server](https://cloud.google.com/docs/authentication/application-default-credentials#attached-sa)

 Those credentials must be associated to a user or service account with proper permissions to do all checks.
-To make sure, add the following roles to the member associated with the credentials:
+To make sure, add the `Viewer` role to the member associated with the credentials.

-  - Viewer
-  - Security Reviewer
-  - Stackdriver Account Viewer